Curaleaf presented their plan for a new dispensary to the Mount Laurel zoning board and sought exemptions from certain rules.

 Zoning board member Renee Lecigia asked if any patients ever smoked on their property.
 Melilo explained carefully how patients understand how this fragile the clinical cannabis program is and, he did not know of any such incident.

 Armano noted that for the Mount Laurel Curaleaf dispensary to sell adult-use cannabis, the planning board would have to approve it.

 A man named K.C. said he is a clinical cannabis caregiver for a family member praised the Bellmawr facility.
 But he said many take a long time to get there, wait in line for a long time which leads to a tailgate party atmosphere, even before COVID.

 Walters said that the Mount Laurel dispensary would absorb some of the traffic of the Bellmawr.
 As would other dispensaries as they open.

 K.C said he owned the business next door, and they used to tow cars that parked in their lot.
 He asked that a fence be built to avoid that.

-Janet Canigilia said she lived nearby, and it is indeed easy for people to walk from the proposed site and the residential neighborhood, and it is often done.
+Janet Canigilia said she lived nearby.
+It is indeed easy for people to walk from the proposed site and the residential neighborhood.
+And it is often done.

 “Economics plays a huge part of zoning.
 I am here today because we are having issues with Curaleaf getting this approval due to economic and zoning issues,”

 said Hugh Giordano, an Organizer for the UFCW 152 union, which organizes cannabis workers spoke.
-He added that the UFCW was having issues with Curaleaf resisting their efforts to better working conditions in their dispensary in Hannover, MA.
+He added the UFCW had issues with Curaleaf resisting their efforts to better conditions in their dispensary in Hannover, MA.